 Also, the age of the earth is debated through the study of radiometric dating, the influx of salts into the ocean, the rate of decay of the earth’s magnetic field, and the growth rate of human populations.
 (One’s answer depends on one’s assumptions about the uniformity of natural law, uniformity of process, uniformity of rate and uniformity of outcome).
 All beliefs are provided with evidence, but also reveal underlying assumptions.

-Others take a historical and a legal approach to look for the preponderance of the evidence in determining the existence and impact of Jesus.
+Others believe that the Bible taken in its historical context cannot reflect modern science because it reflects the understanding of the time.
+Instead, they look for the reliability of the account, especially in regard to the existence and impact of God and Jesus.
 They ask questions about Jesus, who claimed to be God, to determine whether Jesus is or is not God.
 If Jesus is not God, the records must be wrong, or Jesus knew it was a false claim, or Jesus did not know it was a false claim.
 The question remains how the Christian movement developed so fast, with its founders who immediately transitioned from fear, to a willingness to die for their beliefs in Christ?
 Would these followers knowingly die for a lie?
 Once again, evidence is pursued for each option.
 The question is once again, which side has the most evidence?

 Some question the Bible, though it is said to be the most reliable and trustworthy of any ancient document based on the manuscript evidence.
 It is bolstered by archeological finds and appears impossible that any or all of the Bible’s specific, detailed prophecies could have been fulfilled through chance or deceit.
 To discard the Bible as unreliable would require one to throw out every other document of ancient literature.